IsaAzad/Inner-Nour/README.md

 # Inner-Nour
-A multi-page wellness web app promoting self-care, productivity and healthy habits.
+A multi-page wellness web app promoting self-care and productivity with an emphasis on mental health.

 Installation Guide: